RafaelXokito/Tiny-OneM2M-C-Language/README.md

 [] - Check why when you pass ["TAG"] as lbl attribute for the SUB resource the server crash.

 [] - Run Valgrind to check memory leaks and fix them.
 Run the tests to cover as much as possible.

+[] - Remove ACME-oneM2M-CSE as normal package, and include it as a git submodule.
+The ACME-oneM2M-CSE is causing several vulnerabilities alerts in GitHub.

 🌌 Explore. 🚀 Innovate. 🌠 Conquer with Tiny-OneM2M C API.